eliona-smart-building-assistant/hailo-app/README.md

 # Hailo App
 The [Hailo app](https://github.com/eliona-smart-building-assistant/hailo-app) enables the [Hailo Digital Hub](https://www.hailodigitalhub.de/) for an [Eliona](https://www.eliona.io/) enviroment.

 This app collects the data from configurable Hailo FDS endpoints.
 For each endpoint the app read the data for Hailo smart devices (smart waste stations and smart waste bins).
-Each device corresponds with an Eliona asset, which are created automatically, and writes various Eliona heap data for these assets.
+Each device corresponds with an Eliona asset, which are created automatically, and writes various Eliona data for these assets.

 ## Configuration